 Monta Vista does not endorse these programs.
 Students and their parents/guardians are responsible for investigating these programs thoroughly before signing up for any of them.

-Summer Program questions should be directed towards Ms. Parfet, College and Career Advisor.
+Questions regarding summer programs should be directed towards our College and Career Advisor, Mr. Calderon.

 There are many resources for Monta Vista students looking for a job.
 Here are some websites to help you get started: